This topic is applicable to Sonos owners only.

 - Open PiBakery, press the Import button, and load my PiBakery script file (it was amongst the prerequisite items referred to above, its name is albumplays-#.#.#.xml, where the #’s are the version number).

-- Type your WiFi network ID (aka SSID), and password into the PiBakery script, as shown below .. take care not unhook the logic blocks … they are clicked together like a tower of Lego blocks … if you detach one, drag it back into position, so that the chain clicks back together again
+- Type your WiFi network ID (aka SSID), password, and two character Country Code into the PiBakery script, as shown below .. take care not unhook the logic blocks … they are clicked together like a tower of Lego blocks … if you detach one, drag it back into position, so that the chain clicks back together again

 - Press PiBakery’s Write button to create the disk image onto the SD card .. take option Raspbian Full for Opearting System